Bill Viola: Ocean Without A Shore

 Entering Ocean Without a Shore, the viewer stands in a darkened room before three large video monitors.
-In turns that last an average of three to four minutes on each of the three screens, two dozen people emerge from behind an invisible wall of rushing water.
-Describing Ocean Without a Shore as “a series of encounters at the intersection between life and death,” Bill Viola says, “the video sequence documents a succession of individuals slowly approaching out of the darkness and moving into the light in order to pass into the physical world.
-Once incarnated, however, all beings realize that their presence is finite and so they must eventually turn away from material existence to return from where they came.
-The cycle repeats without end.”
+In turns that last an average of three to four minutes on each of the three screens, a total of 24 people emerge individually from behind an invisible wall of rushing water and eventually return the way they came.
+Viola describes Ocean Without a Shore as “a series of encounters at the intersection between life and death.”

 Originally commissioned for the 2007 Venice Biennale, Ocean Without a Shore was first shown in the 15th-century Church of the Oratorio San Gallo, a short distance from the Piazza San Marco.
 Inspired by the writings of Senegalese poet Birago Diop, it takes its title from Andalusian Sufi mystic Ibn Arabi, who wrote, “The Self is an ocean without a shore.
 Gazing upon it has no beginning or end, in this world and the next.”

 Ocean Without a Shore is being shown in conjunction with the Barnes Foundation's exploration of Viola's work, I Do Not Know What It Is I Am Like: The Art of Bill Viola, on view June 30 through September 15, 2019.

 Bill Viola: Ocean Without a Shore is generously supported by Laura and Richard Vague.
 Additional support is provided by Ralph Citino and Lawrence Taylor, Howard Sacks and Vesna Todorović Sacks, and an anonymous donor.